truenas/documentation/content/SCALE/SCALEReleaseNotes.md

   Users are encouraged to switch to an alternate Cloud Storage provider for any existing OneDrive Cloud Sync tasks before upgrading to SCALE 23.10.

 * Storage changes: a new Pool Creation Wizard makes it easier for SCALE deployments with hundreds of disk to create pools and configure VDevs!
-  Storage changes also include suppor for adding VDevs to an existing pool.
-You can now pause and reinitiate disk scrub functions.
+  Storage changes also include support for adding VDevs to an existing pool.
+You can now pause and re-initiate disk scrub functions.

 * Apps changes: an all new UI for applications!
   Installed application are listed on the main **Installed** screen.
 New widgets provide additional details for each installed application.
   Finding applications is easier on the **Discover** screen where you can search the catalog of applications, sort apps alphabetically, or by type and functions.
-  Aplication details screens also provide a list of related applications to help users find what they are looking for.
+  Application details screens also provide a list of related applications to help users find what they are looking for.
   New app installation screens make configuring basic and custom app container deployments easier and faster.

 * New web UI feedback system introduced: in early releases include this new feedback-reporting option that provides a way for users to report their experience, comments, and suggestions for screens undergoing revision in prerelease software versions.